chaoxu0512/chaoxu0512.github.io/_posts/oct/2020-11-16-ffoct-development-part3.md

  <p align="center">
 <img src="https://i.loli.net/2020/11/16/twlJrqU19b68mus.png" width=400pix>
 </p>
 <p style="text-align:center;">Fig.1.
-Simplified principle of our Full-Field OCT system with a common-path imaging interferometer (From the original paper).
+Simplified principle of our Full-Field OCT system with a common-path imaging interferometer (From the original paper).</p>

 A 3D image can be reconstructed by performing a one-dimensional depth scan using the processing interferometer.